frederic-perez/AmE-dictionary/data/dictionary.md

 __stuffer__
 __stuffing__ _n_ :two::hammer:
 __stuffy nose__ _n_ The presence of increased secretions and mucus in the nasal passages, most commonly arising as a result of a common cold, allergic reaction, or inflammation or infection of the paranasal sinuses (sinus infection). _Side effects are stuffy or runny nose, and sore throat._
-__stuffy__ _adj_ :five::hammer: _A stuffy routine meeting._
+__stuffy__ _adj_ :dart::six::hammer: _A stuffy routine meeting._
 __stultify__ _v_ /STUL-tuh-fye/ To cause someone or something to become dull or ineffective. _With a government as stultified by bureaucracy as that one, even the simplest records request can take weeks._
 __stump<sup>1</sup>__ _n_ :es: muñón
 __stump<sup>2</sup>__ _v_ :nine::m::dart: (stumped) There are three ways to stump: you can ask someone a question they can’t answer, you can travel making political speeches, or you can stomp.
 Stump can mean many things as a verb.
 The most common use is when someone — like a teacher — asks a question that no one can answer.
 That’s a case of the teacher stumping the class.
 Also, politicians traveling through a district, making speeches are stumping, giving what are called stump speeches.
 Once in a while, to stump means the same thing as two similar words, stomp and stamp.
-If you’re stumping, stomping, and stamping around, you’re making a lot of noise with your feet. _Computers were loaded with reference materials so that inmates could look up answers (without accessing the Internet) when they were stumped._
+If you’re stumping, stomping, and stamping around, you’re making a lot of noise with your feet. _Computers were loaded with reference materials so that inmates could look up answers (without accessing the Internet) when they were stumped._ _Walking makes your brain work a little bit better, helping you crack problems that stumped you while sitting._
+__stumped__ _adj_ _Syn_ baffled, perplexed, at a loss, floored (informal), at sea, stymied, nonplussed, flummoxed
 __stun gun__ _n_
 __stun<sup>1</sup>__ _vt_ :two: (stunned) __2__ To stupefy, as with the emotional impact of an experience; astound.
 __stun<sup>2</sup>__ _n_ _Stun zone._
-__stunned__ _adj_ :six: When you’re stunned, you’re thrown for a loop: either by shocking news or a blow to the head.
+__stunned__ _adj_ :seven: When you’re stunned, you’re thrown for a loop: either by shocking news or a blow to the head.
 You can be stunned a few different ways, but they all involve a state of confusion.
 If your mom won the lottery, you’d be stunned.
 Others might be stunned if their favorite TV show was canceled.
 Some people are stunned by good news that is kind of amazing, like a NASA flight to Mars.
 On the other hand, getting whacked in the head can leave you stunned.
 Getting the wind knocked out of you will do the same.
 __stunner__
 __stunning__ _adj_ :eight::hammer:
 __stunt<sup>1</sup>__ _n_ :five::hammer: (stunts) _Singers emphasize stunts over music._
 __stunt<sup>2</sup>__ _v_ :seven:hammer: (stunted, stunting) _Movement stunted during the dictatorship._ _The boys were underweight and stunted._ _Stunted grass._ _Acidic oceans are stunting growth of coral reefs._
-__stunted__ _adj_ Inferior in size or quality.
+__stunted__ _adj_ :two: __1__ Inferior in size or quality. __2__ Prevented from growing or developing. _Stunted genitalia._
 __stupas__
+__stupefaction__ _n_
 __stupefy__
 __stupendous__ _adj_ _A stupendous twelve-hour sermon._
-__sturdy__ _adj_ :six::hammer:
+__sturdy__ _adj_ :seven::hammer:
 __sturgeon__ _n_ :three::hammer: :es: esturión
 __stutter__ _v_ :two::hammer:
 __style__ _v_